 - Opportunity to engage with peers throughout the training

-- Contribute to Age-Friendly University practices as CU Anschutz becomes one of only two campuses in the State of Colorado to achieve designation as an Age-Friendly University.
+- Contribute to Age-Friendly University practices as CU Anschutz becomes #1 in CU System and #84 in the world to become designated as an Age-Friendly University.